SumoLogic/terraform-provider-sumologic/website/docs/r/dashboard.html.markdown

 - `topology_label_map` - (Block List, Max: 1, Optional) Topology labels for the dashboard.
 See [topology label map schema](#schema-for-topology_label_map) for details.
+- `domain` - (Optional) Domain of the dashboard.
+If set denotes that the dashboard concerns a given domain.
 - `time_range` - (Block List, Max: 1, Required) Time range of the dashboard.
 See [time range schema](#schema-for-time_range) for details.
 - `panel` - (Block List, Optional) A list of panels in the dashboard.
 See [panel schema](#schema-for-panel) for details.